AIQ vs State Quota in NEET 2026: The Strategic Guide to Securing Your Government MBBS Seat

 Refund / forfeiture conditions

-Round 1 free exit (allotted, not joined): Full refund.
+1free exit (allotted, not joined): Full refund. - Round

-Round 2 or Mop-Up allotment, not joined: Security deposit forfeited.
+2or Mop-Up allotment, not joined: Security deposit forfeited. - Stray Vacancy allotment, not joined: Deposit forfeited +

 All India Rank versus State Merit Rank: the calculation that decides strategy